linux-lock/bpflock/README.md

 #### This is a Work In Progress:

-* BPF programs are being updated
+* bpflock is currently in experimental stage and some BPF programs are being updated.

 * Programs will be updated soon to use [Cilium ebpf library](https://github.com/cilium/ebpf/) and turned into a small daemon.